aws-samples/serverless-patterns/sns-sqs-lambda-xray/README.md

 ## How it works

-The template deploy two Lambda functions, Producer and Consumer, SNS, SQS.
+The template deploys two Lambda functions, Producer and Consumer, SNS, SQS.
 The calling sequence is Lambda Producer -> SNS -> SQS -> Lambda Consumer.
-The whole process flow is captured by X-ray and displayed on Cloudwatch X-ray traces
+The whole process flow is captured by X-Ray and displayed with Amazon CloudWatch X-ray traces

 ## Testing

-Invoke Lambda ProducerFunction and Observe the trace in Cloudwatch > X-Ray traces > Service Map.
-The service map shows end-to-end of the flow.
+Invoke the Lambda Producer Function and observe the trace in Amazon CloudWatch > X-Ray traces > Service Map.
+The service map shows the end-to-end flow.
-Click on each node to check how Subseqment, Annotation and Metadata display on X-Ray traces console
+Click on each node to check how subsegment, annotation and metadata display in X-Ray traces console/

 ## Cleanup

 1. Delete the stack
     ```bash
-    aws cloudformation delete-stack --stack-name STACK_NAME
+    sam delete
     ```
 1. Confirm the stack has been deleted
     ```bash